MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-and-remove-features-and-items-to-a-package-by-using-the-package-designer.md

 # How to: Add and remove features and items to a package by using the Package Designer
   When you create a SharePoint solution, Visual Studio adds the default SharePoint Features to the package in the solution.
 Before final deployment, you can add and remove SharePoint project items and Features to modify the SharePoint package.

  Alternatively, you can use the Packaging Explorer to add and remove SharePoint project items.
 You can also view and change the hierarchy of the SharePoint project items and Features that are put into the package (.wsp).
-For more information, see [How to: Add and Remove Features and Items to a Package by Using the Packaging Explorer](../sharepoint/how-to-add-and-remove-features-and-items-to-a-package-by-using-the-packaging-explorer.md).
+For more information, see [How to: Add and remove features and items to a Package by using the Packaging Explorer](../sharepoint/how-to-add-and-remove-features-and-items-to-a-package-by-using-the-packaging-explorer.md).

 ## Adding features to a SharePoint package
  You can use the Package Designer to add Features to a SharePoint package.